Table of Contents

 ML code (center, black box) vs required infrastructure.

-DevOps might seem like the perfect candidate for machine learning model deployment.
+DevOps (Developmental Operations) might seem like the perfect candidate for machine learning model deployment.
 After all, the set of practices known as DevOps has been used for some time to reliably and continuously ship software to production systems in very short periods of time.
-Those practices were originally introduced to complement Agile software development and we can trace several aspects of DevOps back to Agile methodology.
+Those practices were originally introduced to complement Agile software development and you can trace several aspects of DevOps back to Agile methodology.

 The main goal of DevOps was to shorten the development life cycle and to provide continuous delivery of new features without compromising software quality.
 Using concepts such as automated building and testing, continuous integration and continuous delivery, DevOps can reduce the gap between developers and IT operations.
 DevOps has proven to be a great asset to many organizations.
 By relying on different tools to automate processes and create necessary workflows, it is possible to abstract away the complexities of software deployment and free up developers' time.
 This leads to a significant increase in productivity.